Science for Music Performance

-Guest Professor, Institute for Music Physiology and Musicians' Medicine, Hannover University of Music and Drama
+Guest Professor, Institute for Music Physiology and Musicians' Medicine, Hannover University of Music and Drama, Hannover, Germany

-I study both extremes of sensorimotor skills using a variety of research techniques, such as motion capture (data glove, high-speed cameras), electromyography (EMG), non-invasive brain stimulation (tDCS, TMS), and neuroimaging (fMRI), together with "data science" techniques (computational model, multivariate analysis, machine learning).
-My preferred research approach is "reverse engineering", which tries to elucidate neural and biomechanical principles governing skilled and disordered movements through probing the motor behaviors based on these measurement and analytical techniques.
+I study both extremes of sensorimotor skills using a variety of research techniques, such as motion capture (data glove, high-speed cameras), electromyography (EMG), non-invasive brain stimulation (tDCS, TMS), and neuroimaging (fMRI, EEG), together with data-science techniques (computational model, multivariate analysis, machine learning) and robotics techniques (rigid-body linked model).
+My favorite research approach is "reverse engineering", which tries to elucidate neural and biomechanical principles governing skilled and disordered movements through probing sensorimotor behaviors by these measurement and analytical techniques.

-I myself also pursue to create a world where everyone can realize the desired musical expression in piano performance without suffering from any physical problems and injuries, because I'm a pianist.
-Therefore I'm also curious about developing optimal motor practicing and rehabilitation programm for musicians.
+I myself also pursue to create a world where everyone can realize desired musical expression in musical performance without suffering from any physical problems and injuries; because I'm a pianist.
+Therefore I'm also strongly interested in developing optimal motor practicing and rehabilitation program for musicians.

 2014-2017 Associate Professor, Faculty of Science and Technology, Sophia University, Tokyo, Japan